pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation.md

 See [values.yaml](https://github.com/pipe-cd/manifests/blob/master/manifests/piped/values.yaml) for the full values.

-### Installing on Kubernetes cluster in the namespaced mode
+### In the namespaced mode
 The previous way requires installing cluster-level resources.
-If you want to restrict Piped's permission within the namespace as the same as Piped, this way is for you.
+If you want to restrict Piped's permission within the namespace where Piped runs on, this way is for you.
-Most part is identical to the previous way, but some part is slightly different.
+Most parts are identical to the previous way, but some are slightly different.

 - Adding a new cloud provider like below to the previous piped configuration file: